DINO-SLAM: DINO-informed RGB-D SLAM for Neural Implicit and Explicit Representations: Experiments

 \subsection{Performance Analysis}

-We compare our DINO-SLAM pipelines with NeRF-based and 3DGS-based baselines in both FPS (average time required to process per frame in a sequence) and memory usage (total footprint of the encoder and decoder).
+We compare our DINO-SLAM pipelines with NeRF-based and GS-based baselines in both FPS (average time required to process per frame in a sequence) and memory usage (total footprint of the encoder and decoder).
 As shown in Table \ref{tab:performance}, Co-SLAM is the fastest method, yet its reconstruction accuracy is significantly lower than our NeRF-based SLAM.
-In contrast, our DINO-SLAM (NeRF) achieves faster speed with a smaller model compared to Point-SLAM and SNI-SLAM.
-Besides, our DINO-SLAM (3DGS) shows faster speed with the smallest model compared to MonoGS, SplaTAM, and SGS-SLAM.
+In contrast, our DINO-SLAM (NeRF) achieves better results with moderate memory requirements, although halving the FPS with respect to its baseline, ESLAM.
+Besides, concerning GS methods, we can appreciate how DINO-SLAM achieves the best results, with negligible overhead on top of the GauS-SLAM baseline with respect to the complexity of the GS engines.

+We conclude with a detailed computational breakdown in Table \ref{tab:breakthrough}, to precisely quantify the overhead introduced by our SGE and the overall DINO-SLAM paradigm.
+At the top (a), we report the FPS achieved by the different SLAM baselines and their DINO-SLAM counterparts, highlighting a negligible difference in most cases.
+In the middle (b), we present a detailed runtime analysis of our DINO-SLAM (GS) framework, quantifying the moderate overhead introduced by geoDINO features and our SGE module throughout the optimization pipeline.
+Finally, at the bottom (c), we report the memory footprint of DINO-SLAM (GS) on different scenes in ScanNet.
+Even in large scenes, the memory footprint is acceptable, thanks to the pruning strategy already employed by GauS-SLAM.